 For many decades, Egypt has played a vital role in African Politics and economics front.
 It has always been keen on utilizing its vast potentials and expertise in the service of African common cause.

 Egypt is recently seeking to regain its role through establishing a strong and constructive relationship with African countries that would have great chances to accelerate Egypt's potential growth in terms of investment, trade and industrialization levels.

-Since President EL Sisi has took his office in 2014, Egypt considered the reinforcing of its historical strong relation with Africa as a strategic priority and a key entrance for being a major commercial and trade hub, serving Africa and the rest of the world.
+Since President Abdel Fattah EL-Sisi has took his office in 2014, Egypt considered the reinforcing of its historical strong relation with Africa as a strategic priority and a key entrance for being a major commercial and trade hub, serving Africa and the rest of the world.
+The most ambitious steps taken to deepen interaction between Egypt and Africa during the recent years were its signing on two agreements (Tripartite Free Trade Area & Continental Free Trade Area) in 2015 and 2018 respectively, creating the largest African Free Trade Areas.
+The purpose of this section is to shed light on the two blocs and their potential benefits.